-This article will give you an overview of the strategies available for implementing a gallery.
+This article will give you an overview of the strategies available for implementing a custom website gallery.

-The Oncord page editor allows users to drag-and-drop basic image galleries into a page.
+Note that Oncord allows users to drag-and-drop basic image galleries into a page, and is the preferred method for giving users control over a gallery:

 However, for more development control you may opt to build a custom solution, or populate the images dynamically.